 The next known location of this Panther is at Saumur where it joins the collection of the Centre de Documentation des Engins Blindés (CDEB) overseen by lieutenant-colonel Aubry.
 Aubry collects all kinds of armoured vehicles, to save them from their fate on the shooting ranges or scrapheaps.
 The Panther most likely resided in a depot and is in reasonably good condition when transferred to the CDEB.
 As such, it is scheduled for a full restoration.
 During a 12 month process it is brought back to working order.
 The restoration is finalized on 15 October 1979 .
 A brochure by the museum claims that as many as 14 Panthers were scavenged for parts to finish the restoration , but these claims are dismissed by the museum’s workshop.
 It is more than likely that this long standing rumour is based on the fact that in the early to late 80s Saumur had a collection of no less than 14 Panthers1.
 The museum says the hull and turret actually belong to the same vehicle according to the vehicle’s data plate.
 Some suspension parts of the the “Parroy Panther” recovered in 1976 from the Parroy pond were used during the restoration2.
 From this point on the Panther would be better known as Panther #211 – a number chosen by museum staff and in no way tied to the vehicle’s history.

-Continuing the story: a manager at Krauss-Maffei by the name of Walter Spielberger gets wind of the ongoing restoration at Saumur.
+Continuing the story: Walter Spielberger, at the time manager at Krauss-Maffei, gets wind of the ongoing restoration at Saumur.
 Spielberger asks for the Panther to be present at the official handover of the first Leopard 2 tanks to the Bundeswehr.
 A special railcar is sourced from the SNCF and the Panther is rushed to Germany.
-After a five day journey the Panther arrives just in time to join the ceremony in Munich at 25 October .
+After a five day journey the Panther arrives just in time to join the ceremony in München at 25 October .
 The rest is, as they say, history and the image below is a reminder of this special gathering, showing three generations of tanks.
 A number of photos of this occasion are featured in Jentz’ Germany’s Panther tank (p.
 79) .

 In the years after, Panther #211 makes many a public appearance.
 Apparently, it also starred in the 1991 movie La neige et le feu together with Saumur’s own Königstiger.
 Moreover, it is a regular runner at the Carrousel de Saumur.
 Notice that the initial application of Zimmerit has the characteristic M.A.N. texture.
 During the recent restoration it received the correct M.N.H. textured Zimmerit.
 A new camouflage scheme was applied with a very bright red component, akin to RAL 8012.
 Historically, a much darker brown shade of red, Rotbraun RAL 8017, was used.